 The application and interview process for the NHS graduate management schemes is designed to find out whether you have what it takes to ensure that the NHS delivers high-quality services within the constraints of austerity.
-Rob Farace, head of the NHS graduate management training scheme at the NHS Leadership Academy, has told TARGETjobs the qualities that successful candidates tend to have and how you cultivate them.
+Rob Farace, head of the NHS graduate management training scheme at the NHS Leadership Academy when we spoke to him, told TARGETjobs the qualities that successful candidates tend to have and how you cultivate them.

 Successful candidates are resilient, confident and calm